imahdio/HTML-Essential-Training/05-Images and Graphics/README.md

 specify maximum and have the browser decide which file to download and display considering the pixel density of the screen.

 viewport-the area in browser windows being currently viewed for example on most mobile devices and when the browser is in fullscreen mode, the viewport is the entire screen.

 parse-is transforming one thing to another with equal meaning , in computer science, is where a string of commands – usually a program – is separated into more easily processed components before transform into machine language. [for more info,check there](https://www.techopedia.com/definition/3853/parse)
+## Responsive pictures
+>-*like the privious lesson and based on my point of view , this lesson has many wrong concepts which not compatible with my test and tries , that's why I try to gather my own assumption based the instructor clues.*
+>-*it seems firefox fully compatible with this lesson experiments.*
+-this is 3th way to let the browser choose an image from `srcset` attribute based maximum viewport width using `picture` and `source` elements , `media` (which handle the media queries) and `srcset` attributes. in this scenario , When the viewport is a minimum of 600 pixels wide or bigger, the landscape versions of this photo loads and When the viewport is smaller than 600 pixels, the cropped versions loads.
+-check and compare all 3 ways to swap out between different images with various sizes based different browser viewport on [myown modified code snippet in here](https://codepen.io/ma400/pen/bGoRdQg?editors=1100).
+-[here is the original code snippet](https://codepen.io/jensimmons/pen/wvwXLQa?editors=1100) of this lesson which only demonstrate the 3th method.

+swap out-to exchange

+fantastic-extremely good